CosmWasm/cosmwasm/MIGRATING.md

   # ...
   ```

-- There are changes to how we generate schemas, resulting in less boilerplace
+- There are changes to how we generate schemas, resulting in less boilerplate
   maintenance for smart contract devs.
 Old contracts will continue working for a
   while, but it's highly recommended to migrate now.